JohnKeysCloud/odin-computer-science/cyclone-binary-search-trees/notes.md

 ### Explanation

 - The middle element of the array is chosen as the root node.
-- The middle element of the left subarray is chosen as the left child of the root.
+- The middle element of the left sub-array is chosen as the left child of the root.
-- The middle element of the right subarray is chosen as the right child of the root.
+- The middle element of the right sub-array is chosen as the right child of the root.
-- The above steps are recursively repeated for the left and right subarrays.
+- The above steps are recursively repeated for the left and right sub-arrays.

 All elements less then the root node will be in the left subtree and all elements greater than the root node are in the right subtree.

 To reiterate, the idea is to find the middle element of the array and make it the root of the tree.
-Then perform the same operation (recursively) on the left subarray for the root's left child and the same operation on the right subarray for the root's right child.
+Then perform the same operation (recursively) on the left sub-array for the root's left child and the same operation on the right sub-array for the root's right child.
 There is also an iterative solution that makes use of a `queue` (remember, FIFO).

 ## BST Implementations, Key Points & Breakdowns